 3. Make the yellow cake batter.
 In the bowl of a stand mixer, cream together the butter and sugar until fluffy using the paddle attachment.
 Add the eggs one at a time, scraping down the bowl as needed.
 Add the milk, pineapple juice, and vanilla extract and mix until combined.
 In a large bowl, whisk together the flour, baking powder, and salt then add the flour mixture to the wet ingredients.
 Mix just until all ingredients are combined.

-A 9"x13" baking dish with caramel on the bottom, topped with pineapples and cherries that have been decoratively arranged. pineapple juice cake.
+A 9"x13" baking dish with caramel on the bottom, topped with pineapples and cherries that have been decoratively arranged for pineapple upside down cake.
+Caramel pineapple upside down cake, old fashioned upside down pineapple cake, old fashioned pineapple cake.

 Frequently Asked Questions